IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-We can also check the inventory contains **vmXXX** and **vmYYY** entries with their own parameters.
+You can also check the inventory contains **vmXX** and **vmYY** entries with their own parameters.

 ```bash